Helsinki-NLP/OPUS-CAT/tradosplugin.md

 ## Quickstart for translators

-1. Download the [OPUS-CAT MT Engine](https://github.com/Helsinki-NLP/OPUS-CAT/releases/download/engine_v1.0.0.4/OpusCatMTEngine_v1.0.0.4.zip) and install it to your computer by extracting it in a folder on your computer. **IMPORTANT**: OPUS-CAT MT Engine generates the machine translation, and all OPUS-CAT plugins require that the OPUS-CAT MT Engine is installed on the same computer and running when the plugins are used.
+1. Download the [OPUS-CAT MT Engine](https://github.com/Helsinki-NLP/OPUS-CAT/releases/download/engine_v1.0.0.4/OpusCatMTEngine_v1.0.0.4.zip) and install it to your computer by extracting it to a folder on your computer. **IMPORTANT**: OPUS-CAT MT Engine generates the machine translation, and all OPUS-CAT plugins require that the OPUS-CAT MT Engine is installed on the same computer and running when the plugins are used.
 2. Download the plugin for your version of Trados from the [SDL AppStore](https://appstore.sdl.com/language/app/opus-cat-nmt/1160/) and install it.
-3. Start the OPUS-CAT MT Engine application by clicking OpusCatMTEngine.exe in the extraction folder.
+3. Start the OPUS-CAT MT Engine application by clicking *OpusCatMTEngine.exe* in the extraction folder.
 4. Install models from the OPUS model repository for the language pairs that you require.
    - Click **Install OPUS model from Web**.
        - <img style="border:2px solid black" src="./images/InstallOnlineModel.PNG?raw=true" alt="drawing" width="75%"/>